 Why can’t you move the route further north or northeast?

 Building a railroad isn’t like building a road.
 Railroads have to be designed to include relatively flat grades and large curves to allow locomotives to operate.
-The route SRR selected avoids the headwaters of the Little Ogeechee River, is more than 1,000 feet from almost every home, and travels primarily through pasture and timberland.
-Topographical changes and the Little Ogeechee prevent us from pushing further east; this includes a significant elevation drop near Two Mile Creek.
+The route SRR selected avoids the headwaters of the Little Ogeechee River, is more than 1,000 feet from almost every home and travels primarily through pasture and timberland.
+Topographical changes, Georgia Power’s transmission lines and the Little Ogeechee prevent us from pushing further north or east; this includes a significant elevation drop near Two Mile Creek.
 In addition, moving the route farther north or east would increase the construction footprint and have a greater environmental impact.

 Will my property be taken through eminent domain?